Can you get more growth and experience working at much smaller companies (<100 people) vs. those like Big Tech?

 • In a nutshell: Yes, very small companies can provide both more learning and unique learning, but there's huge caveats.
 YMMV.

 • From my experience I got to own the entire Course Hero Android app when I was there.
-For example, I was literally responding to Google Play Store reviews, which I enjoyed - A big tech company would never let you do that.
-I think startups have the potential to let you really understand a product and own it more holistically.
+For example, I was literally responding to Google Play Store reviews, which I really enjoyed - A Big Tech company would never let you have that level of connection with the end-user.
+Startups have the potential to let you deeply understand a product and own it more holistically.

 • However, the above is very contingent on the small startup's growth.
 If the startup goes gangbusters, you can get that crazy growth, but even then, it needs to grow in a way where you're getting more scope and not just being leveraged as a commodity coder.